-All modern IVR systems include the ability to set call routing during and after business hours and amid special circumstances, such as holidays.
+Many IVR systems include the ability to set call routing during and after business hours and amid special circumstances, such as holidays.
 While getting an IVR system up and running is relatively easy and inexpensive, implementing it effectively requires you to have a detailed understanding of your inbound callers’ needs as well as your team’s capabilities.

-An automated phone system that doesn’t seem to understand your simple requests or have an option to route you to a human is among the worst customer experiences possible.
+An automated phone system that doesn’t seem to understand your simple requests or have the option to route you to a human is among the worst customer experiences possible.
 That’s why it’s important to consider some simple best practices when setting up and using a new IVR system.

 Simplicity is the most crucial aspect of an effective IVR system.
 That means keeping recorded messages brief and limiting menu options to those that can be easily understood and likely remembered by a caller who’s hearing the list for the first time.

-Tip: Remember that callers may not be sure which option is the best for their needs and will likely want to consider all available options before selecting the best one.
+Remember that callers may not be sure which option is the best for their needs and will likely want to consider all available options before selecting the best one.

 A properly designed IVR menu will always include an option to reach a live agent.
 While you may be tempted to force your callers to self-select into your well-crafted IVR menu to provide the best support possible, you may be setting up people for frustration.

 Even the most robust menu options and advanced voice recognition capabilities won’t serve every caller’s needs.
 Withholding the option to get callers to a live agent quickly can make them feel neglected, leading to a poor customer experience that may subsequently take additional time and resources for a live agent to help resolve.